-- 1. The fees payable by each Party shall be determined by GTA from time to time and published in Schedule 1.
+- The fees payable by each Party shall be determined by GTA from time to time and published in Schedule 1.
 These fees are subject to change and review by the GTA Board of Directors, at its discretion.
 Any amendments will be published in Schedule 1 to these Rules. - 2.
-Each Party is to pay the Administration Fee specified for the administration of the Process.
-This fee is non-refundable and payable on invoice. - 3.
-Each Party is to pay the relevant Process Fee published in Schedule 1.
-This fee is payable upon notification by GTA. - 4.
-If the Parties commence more than one Process, for whatever reason, separate Administration and Process Fees are payable for each Process. - 5.
-Where the Claimant has not paid the Administration Fee within twelve (12) months of invoice, GTA will consider the Process as abandoned and close its file. - 6.
-In administering a Process, GTA may incur expenses including but not limited to administration, travel, communication, room hire, legal fees, support services and
+The Parties must pay the relevant Fees published in Schedule 1.
+The fees are payable upon notification by GTA. - 3.
+If the Parties commence more than one Process, for whatever reason, separate fees are payable for each Process. - 4.
+Where the Claimant has not paid the Administration or Small Claim Fee within twelve (12) months of invoice, GTA will consider the Process as abandoned and close its file. - 5.
+In administering a Process, GTA may incur expenses including but not limited to administration, secretariat, travel, communication, room hire, legal fees, support services and other expenses which will be invoiced to the Parties at GTA's discretion and at cost to be borne by the Parties jointly and severally. - 6.
+GTA or a GTA Arbitration Tribunal may at its discretion seek such legal advice or assistance as it requires in the administration of a Process generally or in respect of legal issues arising in relation to any Process and the costs of the legal advice will be borne equally by the Parties and may be the subject of an Award.

-- other expenses which will be invoiced to the Parties at GTA's discretion and at cost to be borne by the Parties jointly and severally. - 7.
-GTA or a GTA Arbitration Tribunal may at its discretion seek such legal advice or assistance as it requires in the administration of a Process generally or in respect of legal issues arising in relation to any Process and the costs of the legal advice will be borne equally by the Parties and may be the subject of an Award. - 8.
-The Parties are jointly and severally liable to GTA for the fees and costs of the Process chosen (other than the legal or other costs incurred by the Parties themselves).
-Any fees and costs owed to GTA which remain unpaid may be included in a published Award as fees payable to GTA as if GTA was a Party to the Award. - 9.
-An Award or opinion may be withheld until any outstanding amounts payable to GTA (including, without limitation, Administration, Process and/or legal fees) are paid.
+- 7. The Parties in an Expert Determination, Fast Track or Full Arbitration are jointly and severally liable to GTA for the fees and costs of the Process chosen (other than the legal or other costs incurred by the Parties themselves).
+The Claimant in a Small Claim is required to pay GTA for the Small Claim fee.
+Any fees and costs owed to GTA which remain unpaid may be included in a published Award as fees payable to GTA as if GTA was a Party to the Award. - 8.
+An Award or opinion may be withheld and the administration of any Process is suspended until any outstanding amounts payable to GTA (including, without limitation, Administration, Process and/or legal fees) are paid.